wp-plugins/bepro-listings/readme.txt

 	* Informational - Tourism, points of interest, and other details best shown via google maps
 	* Front End Uploads - Using the submission form shortcode, users can contribute blog posts for you to review and publish
 	* Image website - Artists are using the new Gallery features to categorize, manage, and showcase their work
-	* Video Listings - Feature videos from sites like youtube or videos uploaded to your server.
+	* Video Listings - Feature HTML5 videos (w/ flash fallback) from sites like youtube or videos uploaded to your server.
-	* Podcast & Music - List and categorize all of your audio files including mp3 and wav
+	* Podcast & Music - List and categorize all of your audio files including mp3 and wav then play them on a HTML5 player  (w/ flv fallback)
 	* Document Directory - Showcase multiple file types allowing users to search and view them on your website
 	* Portfolio - Feature your work in various ways, allowing users to view details and comment.
 Best solution for showcasing portfolio projects.
 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
 In fact, we have a BePro Listings Realestate addon